JanneRanta/cyber-course-portfolio/unit-1-presecurity/web-traffic-analysis/wireshark-first-look.md

 5. Username and password

-The username and password can't be aren't readable becose the https uses TLS = (Transport Layer Security) that encryps http content
+The username and password aren't readable because HTTPS uses TLS (Transport Layer Security), which encrypts the HTTP content before it is sent over the network.
+This means that someone monitoring the network can see the encrypted packets, but they cannot normally read the username or password from them.

 6. Server Name / SNI